 States have strict rules and requirements for learning how to drive.
 You should check your local Department of Motor Vehicles or equivalent agency to learn what is required to obtain a driver’s license, some states might require new drivers to take a driver’s education course and others might require a written test on top of a driving test.

-After driving with a learner’s permit for the mandated amount of time, many states will also require “probationary” or “graduate” driver’s licenses for young drivers, typically between the ages of 16 to 18.
-Probationary or graduate driver’s licenses allow teens to drive without an adult, but they come with caveats, like only being legally allowed to drive during certain hours, and only with a limited number of passengers in the car, until the driver reaches a certain age.
+After driving with a learner’s permit for the mandated amount of time, many states also require “provisional” or “junior” driver’s licenses for young drivers, typically between the ages of 16 and 18.
+Provisional driver’s licenses allow teens to drive without an adult, but they come with caveats, like only being allowed to drive during certain hours, and only with a limited number of passengers in the car, until the driver reaches a certain age.

 Below are the age minimums for learner’s permits and full driver’s licenses in all 50 states: